Your truck stop is not a special occasion, it is part of your regular meal plan.

 There are over 1 million truck drivers in Canada, many of them long haul, dealing with overnight stays in their cab, eating on the road, loss of routine, isolation, lack of sleep, long work hours, excessive noise and vibration from the truck, prolonged sitting and often unhealthy lifestyle habits such as smoking, inactivity and poor diet.
 The effect of these circumstances can have a terrible effect on health and for some reducing life expectancy by 12-20 yrs in comparison to the general population.
 This must change.

-Truck drivers are at risk for obesity, heart disease, diabetes, colon, lung and laryngeal cancers, hypertension, sleep disorders, digestive problems and increased stress.
+Truck drivers are at risk for obesity, heart disease, diabetes, colon, lung and laryngeal cancers, hypertension, sleep disorders, digestive problems, and increased stress.
 Many of these conditions have modifiable risk factors, which means they can be prevented.
 It’s not a simple fix, but selecting one goal and one action step to achieve that goal and then working on it is a step in the right direction.
-When you make the choice for better health you will improve your quality of life.
+When you choose better health you will improve your quality of life.

-Eating every 3 hours is essential to maintaining stable blood sugars levels.
-This in turn prevents energy crashes, lack of concentration, fatigue, food cravings and overeating.
-To ensure you are able to eat breakfast, snack, lunch, snack, dinner and possibly snack, you need to be prepared.
+Eating every 3 hours is essential to maintaining stable blood sugar levels.
+This, in turn, prevents energy crashes, lack of concentration, fatigue, food cravings and overeating.
+To ensure you can eat breakfast, snack, lunch, snack, dinner and possibly a snack, you need to be prepared.
 Have food packed with you for the day if you do short trips.
-Pack 2 snacks and a lunch.
-For long haul, consider investing in a plug in cooler or small fridge, mini slow cooker or microwave.
+Pack 2 snacks and lunch.
+For the long haul, consider investing in a plug-in cooler or small fridge, mini slow cooker or microwave.
 The more food you can bring with you and prepare yourself the better.
 Stock your fridge with Greek yogurt, berries, sandwich meat, wraps, cut vegetables, fruit, hummus.
 If you are driving into the night, think “eat light late at night”.
 Although eating may help you stay awake, it’s more difficult to digest large amounts of food late at night and it may affect your sleep.

-Fibre helps fill you up which will help prevent overeating.
+Fiber helps fill you up which will help prevent overeating.
 It also helps keep you regular.
 Constipation can be a problem with prolonged sitting and inactivity.
-Soluble fibre in foods such as oatmeal, flaxseeds, All Bran Buds, apples and apple sauce, bananas, barley, lentils and beans helps to lower cholesterol.
-The insoluble fibre in fruits and vegetables and whole grains helps provide roughage and a source of fuel (prebiotic) to the bacteria in your colon.
-Consider bringing overnight oats in a mason jar filled with berries, add All Bran Buds to your trail mix, eat hummus as a dip with raw vegetables, order chilli on a baked potato, bean burritos and dahl for more legumes.
+The soluble fiber in foods such as oatmeal, flaxseeds, All-Bran Buds, apples and apple sauce, bananas, barley, lentils, and beans helps to lower cholesterol.
+The insoluble fiber in fruits and vegetables and whole grains helps provide roughage and a source of fuel (prebiotic) to the bacteria in your colon.
+Consider bringing overnight oats in a mason jar filled with berries, add All-Bran Buds to your trail mix, eat hummus as a dip with raw vegetables, order chili on a baked potato, bean burritos and dahl for more legumes.

 For more information contact Diana Steele at Eating For Energy, email@example.com 604-727-3801